 Tutu has written a number of books which include many of his memorable speeches and saying.
 He is widely regarded throughout the world as South Africa’s moral conscience.
 Nelson Mandela has always been an admirer of Tutu’s work and described him as ‘never afraid and seldom without humour’, he said that Tutu’s voice will forever be the ‘voice of the voiceless’.

 Tutu announced his retirement as Archbishop in 1996 and had a ceremony to celebrate his marvellous work, with many influential people in attendance.
 During the ceremony, Tutu was awarded the highest honour in South Africa, the Order for Meritorious Service and was presented the award by Nelson Mandela.
 After decades of fighting for human rights in the public eye, Desmond Tutu retired from public life to spend more time with his family.

 Desmond Tutu is arguably one of the most influential and inspirational figures in the world and his ability to inspire millions has been recognised throughout his life.
 As a keynote speaker, his speeches are of the most fascinating and motivating you can find making him one of the most popular political and human rights speakers around.
 In his speeches, Tutu often discusses topics such as overcoming adversity, effective leadership and human rights.

-To book Desmond Tutu as the after dinner speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Desmond Tutu as the politics speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.